Does number of servers matter when choosing VPN?

 It is, therefore, unarguable that the number of servers counts as it determines the overall user satisfaction or dissatisfaction.

-Here is a summary of the best VPN services with wide server coverage
+Best VPN services with wide server coverage in 2024

 NordVPN is arguably the best VPN with wide server coverage.
 At the time of writing this guide, the VPN has 5216 in 59 countries.
 They have 2413 servers in Europe, 2019 servers in the Americas, 670 servers in Asia Pacific, and 113 servers in Africa, the Middle East, and India.
 The VPN works with all devices and allows simultaneous connections up to 6 devices with a single subscription.